cpsxen/cps-xen/README.md

 [5] B. Jablkowski and O. Spinczyk.
 CPS-Remus: Eine Hochverfügbarkeitslösung für virtualisierte cyber-physische Anwendungen.
 In Betriebssysteme und Echtzeit - Echtzeit 2015.
 Springer-Verlag, Nov.
 2015.

 ### Changlog
-from 1.1: - adpated CPS-Remus to new migrate V2
+from 1.1: - updated CPS-Remus to new migrate V2
           - more stable hearbeat mechanism
           - fixed several bugs in the scheduler
+          - added MiniOS with support for supend/resume